Auerilas/ecopy/docs/source/matrix_comps.rst

 	**Parameters**

 	Y:  pandas.DataFrame or numpy.ndarray

-		A site x species for ordination, where objects are rows and descriptors/variables as columns.
+		A site *x* species for ordination, where objects are rows and descriptors/variables as columns.

 	X:  pandas.DataFrame or numpy.ndarray
 		A site x environment matrix for ordination, where objects are rows and descriptors/variables as columns.
 Only the pandas.DataFrame can have mixed data types (both quantitative and qualitative).
 In order to account for factors, this method creates dummy variables for each factor and then assigns weights to each dummy column based on the number of observations in each column.

 	scale_x: [True | False]
 		Whether or not the matrix Y should be standardized by columns.

 	scale_y: [True | False]
 		Whether or not the matrix X should be standardized by columns.

 	design_x: [True | False]
 		Whether or not X has already been transformed to a design matrix.
 This enables the user to formulate more complicated regressions that include interactions or higher order variables.

 	varNames_y: list
 		A list of variables names for each column of Y. If None, then the column names of Y are used.

 	varNames_x: list
 		A list of variables names for each column of X. If None, then the column names of X are used.

 	rowNames: list
 		A list of site names for each row.
 If none, then the index values of Y are used.

 	pTypes: list
 		A list denoting whether variables in X are quantitative ('q') or factors ('f').
 Can usually be ignored.

 	**Attributes**

 	.. py:attribute:: spScores

-		A pandas.DataFrame of species scores on each RDA axis
+		A pandas.DataFrame of species scores on each RDA axis.

 	.. py:attribute:: linSites

-		A pandas.DataFrame of linearly constrained site scores
+		A pandas.DataFrame of linearly constrained site scores.

 	.. py:attribute:: siteScores

-		A pandas.DataFrame of site scores on each RDA axis
+		A pandas.DataFrame of site scores on each RDA axis.

 	.. py:attribute:: predScores

-		A pandas.DataFrame of predictor scores on each RDA axis
+		A pandas.DataFrame of predictor scores on each RDA axis.

 	.. py:attribute:: RDA_evals

-		Eigenvalues for each RDA axis
+		Eigenvalues for each RDA axis.

 	.. py:attribute:: corr

-		Correlation of each predictor with each RDA axis
+		Correlation of each predictor with each RDA axis.

 	.. py:attribute:: resid_evals

-		Eigenvalues for residual variance
+		Eigenvalues for residual variance.

 	.. py:attribute:: resid_spScores

-		A pandas.DataFrame of species scores on PCA of residual variance
+		A pandas.DataFrame of species scores on PCA of residual variance.

 	.. py:attribute:: resid_siteScores

-		A pandas.DataFrame of site scores on PCA of residual variance
+		A pandas.DataFrame of site scores on PCA of residual variance.

 	.. py:attribute:: imp

-		Summary of importance of each RDA and PCA axis
+		Summary of importance of each RDA and PCA axis.

 	**Methods**